 Parents may seek a place for their child outside of their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health, effectively in the year group below or above their chronological age group.
 In addition, the parents of a summer born child may choose not to send that child to school until the September following their fifth birthday and may request that they are admitted out of their normal age group - to Reception rather than Year 1.
-The Local Authority will request the Head Teacher of the school to reach the final decision.
+This request must be made through the Local Authority who will request the Head Teacher of the school to reach the final decision.
 This will involve the Head completing an educational assessment to determine whether or not it is appropriate for the individual child to delay or accelerate their entry into school and be taught outside of their chronological age group.
+We follow local authority guidelines which can be found in the Policy on Delayed and Accelerated Transfer.
+Applications must be made before the admissions closing date in January.